 Computer system analysts are the troubleshooters of the tech world.
 When software is written, the responsibility to check any mistakes and correct malfunctions will fall on the system analyst.
 This type of job also takes care of a company’s computer systems, procedures, and design information systems solutions.

 How can it be more efficient?
 Is it effective in?
 Jobs as systems analysts are open to those with the corresponding bachelor’s degrees in computer science and other related fields.
 The need for analysts will not go away but will increase as it becomes cheaper for businesses to automate and digitize basic functions.

 7. Cognitive computing engineer

-This job is in response to the increasing use of artificial intelligence (AI) in everyday life.
+This job is in response to the increasing use of automated intelligence (AI) in everyday life.
 AI networks need specialists to use cognitive computing tools to build, test, and improve systems that can replace the need to hire many people.
 This is a new job model that still lacks a precise definition but is nevertheless a promising field to enter.

 AI is not going away, and will soon replace many functions.
 The requirements to be a cognitive computing engineer will depend on the needs of the company, but the basics will still include a bachelor’s degree in computer programming.
 A cognitive computing engineer must be ready to bring human qualities such as speech, decision-making, and vision to programs.